prius2055/Math-magicians/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- The live preview will be up soon.
+- Click [here](https://math-magician-ijj5.onrender.com/)to see a live demo of the apllication

 <p align="right">(<a href="#readme-top">back to top</a>)</p>